azcpavel/ArduinoJson/_faqs/arduino-zero-mkr1000-and-all-boards-based-on-samd21.md

 ---
-title: "Arduino Zero, mkr1000 and all boards based on SAMD21"
+title: Arduino Zero, mkr1000 and all boards based on SAMD21
+description: Known problems with Arduino Zero, mkr1000 and other SAMD21 boards
 layout: faq
 tags: faq
 popularity: 33